pcantalupo/pickaxe/README.md

 following 1) viral.1.1.genomic bowtie2 index and the viral.1.1.genomic.fna
 file used to create the index, 2) viral.1.1.genomic blast database, and 3) the NCBI taxonomy database.
-Note: add --shell parameter to run without submitting a SLURM sbatch job
+Note: add --shell parameter to run without submitting a SLURM sbatch job.
+If you do not have these items installed, see the Docker section below.

 ```
 pickaxe.pl --rm_default_index SRR11074364_